playfulprogramming/playfulprogramming/content/fennifith/posts/bevy-ecs-code-reusability/index.md

 An "Entity Component System" is a pattern followed by many game engines to create isolated systems of stateless, reusable game logic.

-ECS presents a lot of advantages for all kinds of games: enabling out-of-the-box parallelization, universal state management, and unrestricted polymorphism.
+ECS presents a lot of advantages for all kinds of games: enabling out-of-the-box parallelization, universal state management, and unrestricted abstractions.
 But how does this work?
 What makes it so special?

 > **Note:** While this post focuses on the conceptual aspects of ECS, it will reference a Rust game engine called [Bevy](https://bevyengine.org) in many of its examples.
 >